-The share of adults who were denied credit, or approved for less than requested, differed by income level and by race and ethnicity (figure 27).
-Almost half of credit applicants with income below $50,000 experienced such actions, compared with 11 percent of those with income above $100,000.
+The share of adults who were denied credit, or approved for less than requested, differed by income level.
+Forty-six percent of credit applicants with income below $50,000 experienced such actions, compared with 13 percent of those with income above $100,000.

 People use credit cards in different ways.
-Some use credit cards as a convenient, if not necessary, way to pay expenses, paying off their balances in full each month and avoiding any interest costs.
-Others carry a balance and thus use credit cards as a source of credit to defer paying expenses.
+Some use credit cards merely as a way to pay expenses, paying off their balances in full each month and avoiding any interest costs.
+Others carry a balance and thus use credit cards as a true source of credit to defer paying expenses.

 Buy Now, Pay Later

-The 2021 survey introduced a series of questions about the use of BNPL services.
-BNPL allows people to finance a purchase by making a small number of equal payments, often without being charged interest.
-For example, someone purchasing a $100 item, instead of paying the entire amount upfront, may instead be able to make four monthly payments of $25, with the first payment due at the time of purchase, then make three additional monthly payments of $25.
+BNPL provides consumers the option to pay for a purchase with a small number of equal payments, often without being charged interest.
+For example, someone purchasing a $100 item may be able to make one payment of $25 at the time of purchase, then make three additional monthly payments of $25.

-Overall, 10 percent of people used BNPL in the prior 12 months, up slightly from 10 percent in 2021.
-Just under 1 in 10 adults were making payments under a BNPL plan at the time of the survey, with about half paying on just one purchase.
+Twelve percent of people used BNPL in the prior 12 months, up slightly from 10 percent in 2021.
+Just under 1 in 10 adults were making payments under a BNPL plan at the time of the survey—about half of whom were paying on just one purchase.

-Table 14.
-BNPL service use (by demographic characteristics)
+Table 23.
+Buy Now, Pay Later (BNPL) use (by demographic characteristics)

 n/a Not applicable.